henrietta-k/adapt-learning-wiki/multilanguage.md

 Specify the delimiter used in the files to be imported.

 `--masterLang="en"`
 Specify the existing master course language.
 Defaults to "en".

+### 4. Relink assets if required.
+Assets are not copied into the newly created course.
+And paths to assets found within the course JSON files are not alterred either.

 give hint when grunt task is not used
 Example how to use the Authoring Tool and the Framework to create a ML course